The bottom line

 - Hitfilm + Imerge Pro Renewal ($394.56/ye): This plan allows you to renew your HitFilm Pro + Imerge Pro license at a 20% lower price.

-HitFilm is a VFX and video editing software available in three versions (Free, Creator, and Pro), which unlock different features—the Pro gives you all.
-This video editor sports 8K resolution exports, 8-times faster playback, 2-times faster exporting, and 32-bit color depth.
+HitFilm is a VFX and video editing software that comes in three versions: Free, Creator, and Pro.
+The different versions unlock different features, with the Pro version giving you access to all of them.
+This video editor can export at 8K resolution, has 8-times faster playback speed, 2-times faster exporting speed, and supports 32-bit color depth.

-It has built-in presets, including color grading, transitions, and text.
-You can also create your own presets and customize the ones you get.
-We also liked transitions, which are easier to use than in other online video editors, which have clumsy controls or even require you to split videos to add transitions.
+This video editor comes with built-in presets for color grading, transitions, and text.
+You can also create your own custom presets.
+We found the transitions to be easy to use compared to other online video editors that have complicated controls or even require you to split videos in order to add transitions.

 Like Adobe Premiere Pro, which has an integrated library of Adobe Stock assets, HitFilm gives you access to a library of stock music, sound effects, and templates available at Artlist.

 We were very impressed by motion tracking, a must for a modern video editor.
 It works smoothly but sometimes has issues tracking objects that are not obvious.
 However, this is an issue we also see with most other video editors.

 Other notable features we liked include keying, which can change the background and fix edges in green screen footage, and adding lighting and lens flares.
 Yet, you should use these sparingly.
 You can also easily add text (titles, subtitles) and sync audio with one button click.

 We found that we could quickly get started with HitFilm, despite using it for the first time, thanks to dozens of short tutorial videos that explain how the editor works.
 The only downside to educational videos is that you cannot enlarge them, so they are restricted to a small portion of your screen.
 Thus, sometimes it isn’t easy to see what the tutor in the video is doing, especially if you have a small-res laptop.